 - Jackie Chan Adventures: Jade's moose doll, Super Moose, was brought to life by the Rat Talisman in several episodes to act as an aide.
-There was also an evil puppet version the Monkey King from Journey to the West who could come to life by switching places with a living being, which would then turn into a puppet in his stead while the Monkey King ran around causing trouble.
+There was also an evil puppet version of the Monkey King from Journey to the West who could come to life by switching places with a living being, which would then turn into a puppet in his stead while the Monkey King ran around causing trouble.

-- Earlier than both of these examples, the Gnomekop doll powered from the Rat Talisman in the episode "Tough Break."
+- Earlier than both of these examples, the Gnomekop doll powered from the Rat Talisman in the episode "Tough Break".

 - ReBoot parodied this with a GameCube, in the episode "Firewall".
 Experts believe that this is the only time this trope has ever been crossed with send-ups of James Bond and Wacky Races.